 Anyone wishing to produce an electronic chart needs a licence from DSMIG to do so.

-Individuals/organisations wishing to produce an electronic Down syndrome growth chart can contact us for further information and an application form.
+Individuals/organisations wishing to produce an electronic Down Syndrome growth chart can download an Licence Application Questionnaire 2019 and Licence Charges 2020 and can contact us for further information.